BorisBlngr/Formation-Excilys-Computer-Database-Solo/README.md

 4.4

 # Gaitling

+### Performance

-575 computers : 8k+ users
+* 575 computers : 8k+ users.
-1 million computers : 10k users
+* 1 million computers : 10k users.

+### Index
-create index on computer name and its reverse create index on company name and its reverse
+* Create index on computer name and its reverse.
+* Create index on company name and its reverse.

 # TODO
 When the user delete a computers refresh the count value or refresh the page.